cbdong/hw/README.md

     - get_card, this function add a card from the top of the deck to the player
     - get_score, this function is used to calculate the score that the player get
   - Init status
-    - cards, empty list
+    - cards, empty list or given cards
-    - num_card, 0
+    - num_card, length of cards

 4. **Game**
   - Variables